mlcohen/simple-webpack-module-federation-demonstration/README.md

 The output will be a file named `bundle.js` containing `main.js` and `utils.js` code.
 Taking a look inside `bundle.js`, what do we get?

 When you first look at the bundle code generated by Webpack, you'll immediately notice a fair amount of anonymous closures.
 There is a root-level closure encapsulating all the code that Webpack generated.
 This is Webpack's _bootstrap_ closure and gets immediately executed once all the JavaScript has been processed.
-(To put it another way, the bootstrap closure is an [IFFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)).
+(To put it another way, the bootstrap closure is an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)).

 Within the bootstrap closure, there are two fundamental parts that drive Webpack's module management:

 1. A dictionary `___webpack_modules___` that stores all of the modules resolved by Webpack
 2. A `__webpack_require__` function used to resolve imported modules at runtime

-For the `util.js` file, the code is wrapped up in an anonomys function that is provided a single argument: access to the module's root object that provides access to the module's exports object.
+For the `util.js` file, the code is wrapped up in an anonymous function that is provided a single argument: access to the module's root object that provides access to the module's `exports` object.

 ```js